IDMNYU/sound-studio-s2024/Class1/README.md

 - With a slider and a metro, you can make a small kind of soundmaking toy.
 - You can record your output with `quickrecord`

+## Crit
+- I want us to show a lot of work in this class, so in each class we're going to see two student projects.
+- I don't have an art school background myself, but I hope that we can develop a crit practice together in this class.
+- I might call on you, so be ready to offer something

+### Getting Critique
+- If you're presenting, think about what you'd like to hear.
+Is there something specific that you'd like feedback on?
+Maybe there's something that's still in progress, and we shouldn't focus on that too much?
+- You might decide that you don't want to say too much about your intentions before showing your work.
+It might be helpful to hear people's first impressions, before you talk too much about what you were trying to do.
+- Remember, for everyone else this is their first time seeing your work.
+This is a valuable resource!
+- Since this is a class where we're learning technical skills as well, feel free to talk about what technologies you're working with, and how you brought everything together.

+### Giving Critique
+- Listen to what the person presenting is saying!
+If there's something specific that they're asking about, be sure to address that.
+- If you have to say something negative, you can employ the "shit sandwich".
+Say something positive, followed by something negative, followed by something positive.
+Presenting your work is vulnerable, and it's helpful to be mindful of each other's feelings.
+- You can help the presenter to understand what the audience sees when they see the work.
+You can talk about:
+  - Materials: What does it look like the artist is using?
+What can you recognize?
+  - Platform: Where is the work running?
+How is that significant?
+  - Audience: Where will people see the work?
+What will the environment be like when they're exposed to it?
+  - Emotions: What do you feel when you look at the work?
+  - Connections: What does the work remind you of?
+  - Style: What can you identify in the work that points to the artist's style?
+  - Development: If you're seeing their work again, what's changed?
+What do you notice?

 ## Homework
 Go through the Max built-in tutorials 1-10 and 14-20.
 Feel free to look at other tutorials too, if you like.